oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

     You will see the details of the evaluation.

     You will get the comprehensive view of the violation.

+    You can see

+             -  Specific rule that has violated
+             -  Date when it was last evaluated
+             -  Name of the rule
+             -  Rationale for the violation
+             -  And recommended remediation

     ![Compliance Summary](images/non-compliant-target-critical-detail-window.png " ")